bbenchoff/bbenchoff.github.io/pages/Citicar.md

 The car was bought [off of Craigslist](/images/Car/Craigslist/Screencap.PNG) in Coarsegold, California, about half an hour north of Fresno.
 The bill of sale says $200 in the hope this will eventually be in a Lemons rally.
 Getting it to my SF garage involved driving out to Fresno, picking up a 10' UHaul box truck and car trailer, and bringing it home through Gilroy.

 Tips and tricks for acquiring a Comutacar: [It *barely* fits in the back of a 10-foot UHaul truck](https://bbenchoff.github.io/images/Car/Acquiring/2.jpg).
 The easiest way to get it home is to rent a 10-foot UHaul, buy some ramps at Harbor Freight, and get three people to push it up into the truck.
 Without the batteries it only weighs ~700 pounds.
-No, you don't need a trailer, in fact a citicar does not fit on a the UHaul car trailer because the wheelbase is too narrow.
+No, you don't need a trailer, in fact a citicar does not fit on a UHaul car trailer because the wheelbase is too narrow.

 The plan, at the time, was to fix the wiring in the car, put some batteries in, and see if the car can go around the block.
 Maybe to the grocery store.
 After that, I would assess putting some bigger lithium batteries in, and the possibility of upgrading the motor.
 An easy job, right?
 Should only take a few months.